cuadue/laser_gears/README.md

-*Laser Gears* generates simple circular involute gears in 2d to be cut by a laser printer.
+**Laser Gears** generates simple circular involute gears in 2d to be cut by a laser printer.
 It aims to be fast, simple, and stand alone.

-This means it has no display: parameters go in, DXF file comes out, and you can use your favorite viewer to see how it actually looks.
+It depends on [Raphael.js](http://raphaeljs.com) to generate the SVG, which can conveniently be displayed in a browser.
+Ideally this means we can extract an SVG document from the very image displayed in the browser, but that piece of tech isn't built yet and it doesn't appear to be entirely straight-forward.

 The originator of this project has zero mechanical engineering background, but based upon very limited experience, these things were difficult: